Understanding Enrollment Types

 Current: Enrollments are Active OR Ended and have NOT been replaced with another enrollment record.
 Enrollment records created outside of the open enrollment window (New Hire, Newly Eligible, Life Events, Modify Current Enrollments) are set to current.

 Open: Enrollments have been processed through an open enrollment window.
 Open enrollment records will move into a current status when the open enrollment window is closed out.

 Prior: Enrollments are historical records which HAVE been replaced by a more recent enrollment record.

 Pending: An enrollment record that is pending HR approval or employee agreement due to company settings.
 When enrollment settings are configured to "Pending Until HR Approves" or "Pending Until All Completed", new hire enrollments will remain in a pending status until HR approves or employee completes their enrollment by agreeing to their Enrollment Summary.
 Once a pending record is approved, it will move into a current status.

-*Hint: In the Row-Based Ad Hoc report options, the setting of Default under “What type of enrollment:” will pull all 4 enrollment types.
+Note: In the Row-Based Ad Hoc report options, the setting of Default under “What type of enrollment” will pull all 4 enrollment types.
 This can be useful to capture enrollments for both new hire and open enrollment records in one report as the open enrollment reports are designed to only pull enrollments in an open status.

 Two Active Open Enrollment Windows

 EN can only support ONE active open enrollment window at a time.
 The open enrollment window is designed to manage plans with SAME renewal dates.
 Our open enrollment process works best when all plans are on the same renewal schedule.
 We understand that may not always be the case.